nanoframework/nanodu/README.md

 ### Inputs

 |Name|Default|Description
 |--|--|--|
 `workingDirectory`|Repository workspace|Working directory.
 Use when targeting Solution file(s) other than the repository root.
+`branchToPr`|Name of branch to which submit the PR with the updates.
+Default is _develop_.
 `stablePackages`|false|Use stable NuGet package versions.
 `previewPackages`|true|Use preview NuGet package versions.
 `solutionsToCheck`||List of Solution(s) to update in the `workingDirectory` directory.